mgufrone/laravel-bootstrap/Readme.md

 	php artisan bootstrap:install bootstrap

 To make sure bootstrap is installed, check `app/assets/javascripts/application.js` and the content is containing `//= require bootstrap` and `app/assets/stylesheets/application.css` containing `*= require bootstrap`.
-Or maybe you want to install Angular JS.
-Do this script

-	php artisan bootstrap:install angular

 That's it.
 Simple, isn't it?